Reference

 These areas are already built up, and in many places benefit from zoning allowing thousands of homes.
 But there are still under-utilised and under-zoned pockets that could provide more homes and opportunities for Victorians.

-New planning controls are needed to support more homes in inner Melbourne, and we're working collaboratively with the City of Melbourne and City of Yarra to deliver them.
+New planning controls are needed to support more homes in inner Melbourne and the Department of Transport and Planning, the City of Melbourne, and City of Yarra are working to deliver them.

 How is this different to other train and tram zone activity centres?